caynine9/Term4-pemrogramanweb2/README.md

 ## Instructions

 Usually after commiting files to GitHub there are some sensitive informations that were automatically deleted.
-To ensure that you are able to run Laravel environment properly you need to do few things after cloning a Laravel project repos:
+To ensure that you are able to run Laravel's webserver properly you need to do few things after cloning a Laravel project repos:

 * **Issues with 500 Server Error:**
 This is usually caused by missing `.env` file.
 All you need to do is rename `.env.example` file to `.env`